 These beings are so much in charge of the human world that Paul can speak as if they themselves crucified Jesus.
 But Satan has authority over them all.
 Geographically, all the lands of the earth are his.
-Cosmologically, he is in charge, he is ruling, he is calling the shots.
+Cosmologically, he is ruling, he is calling the shots.
 The world is his kingdom.
 Hence Paul, in 2 Corinthians 4:4, calls him the god of this world/age (cf. Galatians 1:4; Luke 8:12).

 The sacred space of Israel was the sole exception—God dwelt there and he was in charge.
-You can probably see how this lends a great deal of import to the first two commandments, and the problem of idolatry: worshiping other gods effectively overturned Israel’s status as sacred space by rededicating the land to beings who didn’t own it.
+You can probably see how this lends a great deal of import to the first two commandments, and the problem of idolatry: to worship other gods was to effectively overturn Israel’s status as sacred space by rededicating the land to beings who didn’t own it.
 Hence the punishment of exile.
 But there’s no need to rabbit-trail on that here, since we live on the other side of the cross; the point is that ever since Jesus said, “It is finished,” and the curtain of the temple was torn in two—and actually, since at least the exile—God has not dwelled in Israel.
 The covenant that made the land and the people his was abrogated (Hebrews 8:13).

 So, does that mean that there’s now no longer any part of the world that isn’t Satan’s?

 Yes in the sense that, if a kingdom is a human kingdom, it is in Satan’s sights, and may be under a great deal of his control.